bstinsonmhk/cookiecutter-centos-docs/docs-{{cookiecutter.project_name}}/README.md

 This repository contains the sources that make up the [https://docs.centos.org/en-US/centos/{{ cookiecutter.project_name }} /]({{
-cookiecutter.project_title).
+cookiecutter.project_title }}).
 Please report Issues and submit Pull Requests for **Content Fixes** here.
 For other issues or fixes, use:

 * [CentOS_Docs](https://github.com/CentOS/docs) - the builder repository for the entire website, including for example structure configuration